yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Find and remove your information at [https://www.truthfinder.com/opt-out/](https://www.truthfinder.com/opt-out/).
 Search for your name, click &quot;remove this record,&quot; and fill out the information (your name and email address).
 You can also send your removal request in the mail to TruthFinder, attn: OptOut, 2534 State St., Suite 473, San Diego, CA 92101.
 If you find your information after you have opted out, contact Truthfinder at (800) 699-8081 or [help@truthfinder.com](mailto:help@truthfinder.com).
 (More contact information here: [https://www.truthfinder.com/about/#contact](https://www.truthfinder.com/about/#contact).)

 ### USA People Search
 Find and remove your information at [https://www.usa-people-search.com/manage](https://www.usa-people-search.com/manage).
-The site asks you to wait four hours between opt-out requests.

 ### US Search ☠
 Find and remove your information here: [https://www.ussearch.com/opt-out/submit/](https://www.ussearch.com/opt-out/submit/).